EvilCriz/tModLoader_UIeXtension/en/LibTutorial/Section-0/update_1_0_0_0.md

 ---

 * This is the library version from its first release.<br>
-* The library is currently in the Alpha development stage.<br>
+* The library is at the Alpha development stage.<br>
 * All tools are still being tested.

 ---